Extension codestart

 You have to use org.acme

 as the package name in your extension codestart sources.
-In the generated project, the user specified package will be used (and auto-replace org.acme
+In the generated project, the user specified package (or Group) will be used (and automatically replace org.acme

 ).

-It will be auto-replaced in all the source files (.java, .kt, .scala).
+The package will be automatically replaced in all the source files (.java, .kt, .scala).
 The package directory will also be automatically adjusted.
-If for some reason, another type of file needs the user package name then you should use a Templates (Qute) for it and {project.package-name}
+If for some reason, another type of file needs the user package name then you should use a Templates (Qute) for it and the {project.package-name}

 data placeholder (find an example in the grpc proto file).